 Advanced Persistent Threat (APT) Definition

-An advanced persistent threat is a cyberattack wherein criminals work together to steal data or infiltrate systems that often go undetected over an extended period of time.
-In most cases, these attacks are performed by nation-states seeking to undermine another government.
+An advanced persistent threat is a cyberattack wherein criminals work together to steal data or infiltrate systems that often go undetected over an extended period.
+Most of these attacks are performed by nation-states seeking to undermine another government.

 APT groups are formed to tackle more difficult challenges, but they’re not as expensive as you’d imagine.
-In fact, the cost of APT attacks was reported in 2019 to be as low as $15,000.
-The most expensive aspect of these attacks is for commercial penetration testing tools which help them find vulnerabilities within systems and networks.
+The cost of APT attacks was reported in 2019 to be as low as $15,000.
+The most expensive aspect of these attacks is for commercial penetration testing tools, which help them find vulnerabilities within systems and networks.

-Motives behind an APT attack can be for financial gains, like other types of cyberattacks, but they’re also used for political espionage purposes.
-As you’d expect, governments tend to have the most secure systems, and as a result, require an extended and sophisticated attack.
+Motives behind an APT attack can be for financial gains, like other types of cyberattacks, but they’re also used for political espionage.
+As you’d expect, governments tend to have the most secure systems, requiring an extended and sophisticated attack.

 What’s the Difference Between ATA and APT?